basp/chibi/README.md

 Chibi
 =====
-This is a tiny JQuery script that will inject a JavaScript REPL into your DOM.
+This is a tiny jQuery script that will inject a JavaScript REPL into your DOM.
 It behaves like the Google Chrome console but this will operate right into your page.